All Episodes

 It's very frustrating.

-But I've been Bob, I've I've been to Puan Duho at Omaha Beach, that region.
+But, Bob, I've been to Poandu Ho at Omaha Beach, that region.

-I went over there, I was there the 50th anniversary, and I made a point to go to Puanduho, where Reagan delivered his great anniversary speech on D-Day.
+And I made a point to go to Poindu Ho, where Reagan delivered his great anniversary speech on D-Day.

 And when you go look at it, you stand where the Germans were with their machine guns picking these guys off, and you realize Rangers kept coming.